post image

-Inappropriate Elimination in Dogs
+How to Stop Inappropriate Urination in Dogs

 Canine Inappropriate Elimination

 About 10 to 20 percent of all behavior problems in dogs fall into the category of “inappropriate elimination.”
-This term refers to the unseemly practice of dogs either urinating or defecating (or both) on the floor or furniture inside the owner’s house.
+This term refers to the unseemly practice of dogs either urinating or defecating (or both) on the floor or furniture inside an owner’s house.

 Puppies less than nine weeks old are too young to know any better, but for adult dogs there’s often no excuse.
-Some offenders were never properly housebroken in the first place and that’s usually the owners fault.
+Some offenders were never properly housebroken in the first place and that’s usually the owner's fault.
 Others were housebroken but, for some reason, have suddenly started having accidents inside the house again after years of appropriate behavior.

 Medical Causes of Canine House-soiling